-Taking the plunge and setting out to pick a dog breed which suits you best is something which can be scary at first.
+Taking the plunge and setting out to pick a dog breed that suits you best is something that can be scary at first.

 If you take the time to educate and inform yourself about the different dogs, this decision will not be as intimidating.

 The Lancashire Heeler dog has a similar appearance to the Cardigan and Pembroke Welsh Corgis, which are its cousins.

 The black and tan markings may indicate a connection to the Manchester Terrier as well.
 Historically, the Lancashire Heeler dog breed was utilized for maneuvering livestock to markets.

 They would do this by using their short height to nip at the farm animal’s heels and also being agile enough to spring out of harm’s way if kicked.
 This breed was also used for capturing rabbits and rats on farms.

 The Lancashire Heeler is equipped with a shiny, rough coat that comes in both black and liver colors with tan accents.

 Below the weather-resistant thick topcoat is a particularly fine topcoat, which is a bit longer around the neck area.